zendesk/zendesk-bootstrapper-templates/README.md

       }
     }

- #### Example 2: Create 1 SLA that Reference Custom User Field and Custom Organization Field, the sample payload will be:
+ #### Example 2: Create 1 SLA that references Custom User Field and Custom Organization Field, the sample payload will be:

     {
       "bootstrap": {